Money-saving tips! We’ve rounded up our top 30 wedding hacks that will save you money on your wedding!

 4. Non-traditional venue

-A restaurant, brewery, vacation house, and estates are some of the options you can consider as a wedding venue.
+A restaurant, brewery, vacation house, golf clubs, and estates are some of the options you can consider as a wedding venue.
 Selecting a place that does not usually cater to weddings can help you save your pocket and give your wedding a unique feel.

 Usually, restaurants do not charge a rental fee, and you only pay for the food (which comes with a minimum spend).
 So select one with beautiful décor, ambiance, or even scenery.
-You will be surprised with the savings that come along with it.
+You will be surprised by the savings that come along with it.
 Make sure the place is equipped enough to handle all the guests.
 This is perfect for a more intimate, lower guest count.

 5. Stick to one place